Northallerton: Law and order

-A house of correction opened in 1783 on East Road – it became HM Prison Northallerton, which served (at different times) as an adult prison, a Young Offender Institution, and a military prison.
+A house of correction opened in 1783 on Priest Garth (land owned by the Bishop of Durham), beside what is now East Road.
+This became HM Prison Northallerton, which served (at different times) as an adult prison, a Young Offender Institution, and a military prison.
 The prison closed in 2013 and is now partially demolished.
 It once had the world's largest treadmill.
-As of February 2021, the site of the former prison has two retail outlets, 'Iceland' and 'Lidl' situated on it.
+As of February 2021, the site of the former prison has two retail outlets, Iceland and Lidl situated on it.